-Figure 1: Proportion of gas distribution consumers by region (as at 1 April 2022)
+Figure 1: Proportion of gas distribution consumers by region (as of 1 April 2023)

 Our gas distribution services are regulated by the Commerce Commission under Part 4 of the Commerce Act 1986.
 These services are subject to price-quality path regulation and information disclosure requirements.
 Our regulatory disclosures can be found on the Firstgas website here.